-There seems to be the dietary traditionalists, convinced our historical dependence on animals is proof it needs to continue to play itself out in the modern world because it’s the way it’s always been.
-Then, there is the ever-growing ethical vegan community, daring to suggest an alternative to the massive exploitation of animals that has become necessary to facilitate our “traditional” way of life.
+There seems to be the dietary traditionalists, convinced our historical dependence on animals is proof it needs to continue to play itself out in the modern world.
+This “way it’s always been” focus on history and tradition provides such a person with clarity about consuming animals Then, there is the ever-growing ethical vegan community, daring to suggest an alternative to the massive exploitation of animals that has become necessary to facilitate our “traditional” way of life.

 Who’s right and who’s wrong?
 Maybe we’re even defining right and wrong differently in this context.
 Where do we draw our individual and collective lines for the treatment of animals?
 Do we really need to consume animals to thrive?
 Is a vegan diet even really sustainable?
 These are all questions that have come to the forefront of our collective discussion, and we are coming up with some very different answers.
 The chasm between these perspectives that creates the Dietary Divide is deep.

 Maybe you went down the dietary rabbit hole on the Internet and came out the other end a staunch vegan, committed to making the vegan diet and lifestyle work for you!
 Bravo.
 Armed with your new understanding of the treatment of animals, a focus on compassion and information about how to meet your nutritional needs without animals, you marched forward through the surrounding culture, determined to live more consciously and with compassion!